drewdeponte/git-cl/README.md

 ## License

-`git-ps` is Copyright © 2020 UpTech Works, LLC.
+`git-changelog` is Copyright © 2020 UpTech Works, LLC.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.

 ## About <img src="http://upte.ch/img/logo.png" alt="uptech" height="48">

-`git-ps` is maintained and funded by [UpTech Works, LLC][uptech], a software design & development agency & consultancy.
+`git-changelog` is maintained and funded by [UpTech Works, LLC][uptech], a software design & development agency & consultancy.

 We love open source software.
 See [our other projects][community] or